ucdavis-bioinformatics-training/2018-Alliance-for-Global-Health-and-Science-Makerere-University_MCA/dbcAmplicons/dbcAmplicons_commands.md

 Post joining evaluate the results. --Hint: one of these should be processed differently than the others--

 Once join is complete for all amplicons, setup and run the remainder of the pipeline for each amplicon.

-**Advanced** Set up a slurm script to sbatch the job on the cluster.

 ---